talestonini/talestonini.com-v1/src/main/resources/pages/About.md

     <tr>
       <td style="padding-right: 10px; width: 30%;"><img src="/img/talestonini.jpg" /></td>
       <td>
-        Hi!, my name is <strong>Tales Tonini</strong> and I'm a software engineer interested in Functional Programming, Distributed Systems and the Scala language.
+        Hi!, my name is <strong>Tales Tonini</strong>.
+I'm a software engineer interested in Functional Programming, Distributed Systems and the Scala language.
       </td>
     </tr>
     <tr>
       <td colspan="2">
-        <p>I work for a digital solutions consultancy called <a href="https://digio.com.au/">digio</a> (<a href="https://mantelgroup.com.au/">Mantel Group</a>), and for the past 5 years I've mainly worked with Spark and Kafka, platforms that I really enjoy to program in.</p>
+        <p>For the past 6 years I've been working at <a href="https://mantelgroup.com.au/">Mantel Group</a> delivering backend API's and client applications for Spark and Kafka, platforms that I really enjoy to program in.
+I've also extensive experience programming in Java and other JVM languages like Kotlin and Groovy.</p>
         <p>I live in Melbourne, Australia, but am originally from Brazil.
 Aside from programming, I like to spend time with family and friends, swimming and the outdoors.</p>
       </td>
     </tr>